 Repurposing a Foam Mattress for Custom Pet Bed Inserts

-The starting point for our inserts was an inexpensive single bed foam mattress.
+The starting point for our DIY dog bed insert cushions was an inexpensive single bed foam mattress.
 Total cost: NZ$59 (US$41 at current exchange rates).
-This was cut to size in three pieces: measured to suit the tapestry trunk top and black window seat cushions, which were made to fit locations, and the remainder determined the size of the red floor bed, which was a flexible dimension.
+This was cut to size in three pieces.
+Two were measured to suit the tapestry trunk top and black window seat cushions, which were made to fit locations.
+The remainder determined the size of the red floor bed, which was a flexible dimension.

 Naked Foam Inserts vs. Cased Form Insert Cushions